A Giant-Step Baby-Step Classifier For Scalable and Real-Time Anomaly Detection In Industrial Control Systems and Water Treatment Systems: Discussion

 In this section we highlight certain techniques used to increase detection accuracy by changing the definition for accuracy seen in Equation~(\ref{eqn:accuracy}).
-We also discuss serious implications from inflated reporting of detection accuracy and how it affects the works that define and report accuracy in the conventional manner; especially when they are expected to be compared with ``state of the art'' work claiming high accuracies in the 95-99.99\% range.
 The purpose of this discussion is to highlight the different definitions for the seemingly same reference to the word ``detection accuracy'', and why some works in existing literature are not comparable with GiBy's detection accuracy.
 The interpretation of what accuracy measures and how it is reported is inconsistently defined and calculated; making GiBy detection accuracy comparisons incompatible with some works in existing literature.
 The work in Inoue et al.~\cite{jun2017} reports using SWaT dataset for their DNN model, a precision of 0.98295.
 For One-class SVM, their reported precision is 0.92500.
-It reads -- ``\textit{It should be noted that false positive and true positive rates, which underlie these statistics, are counted over log entries for DNN whereas they are counted over windows for SVM''.} In GiBy, the accuracy is determined by Equation~(\ref{eqn:accuracy}) (also see Section~\ref{ssec:experimentdiscussion} and Section~\ref{sssec:redif}).
+It noted that false and true positive rates for DNN were counted over log entries and over windows for SVM.
+In GiBy, the accuracy is determined by Equation~(\ref{eqn:accuracy}) (also see Section~\ref{ssec:experimentdiscussion} and Section~\ref{sssec:redif}).
 This is incompatible with the definition of log entries and windows used.
 The work in Xu et al.~\cite{Xu2024} reports SWaT detection accuracy for different models ranging from 95.97\% to 99.95\% (refer to their attack classification performance on the SWaT Dataset table).
-It reads --- ``\textit{After downsampling, the SWaT dataset contains 47044 samples, including 26877 normal samples}''.
+They use a downsampled SWaT dataset contains 47044 samples.
+This included 26877 normal dataset samples.
 However, for GiBy --- we use the full range of values in the training and testing dataset discussed in Section~\ref{ssec:swat}.
 Further, there are a total of 41 attacks on SWaT shown in TABLE~\ref{table:att}.
 Even if 40 out of 41 attacks were detected, the accuracy would be $40/41=0.9756$.
 To arrive at an accuracy of 0.99, the division has to be no less than 99/100 = 0.99.
 In Xu et al.~\cite{Xu2024}, they report accuracies up to 0.9995, which is a mathematical impossibility; for how accuracy is defined for GiBy (see Section~\ref{ssec:experimentdiscussion} and Section~\ref{sssec:redif}).
 This clearly indicates a different definition was used for their detection accuracy; making any comparisons with GiBy incompatible.